 CE Mark - Self Certified And Through Notified Body

-KBS has collaboration with Applus Laboratory, Spain (Notify Body No. 370) to provide CE marking and training services in India.
-Applus+ is one of the world's leading testing, inspection and certification companies.
-With more than 20,000 employees, Applus operate a network of more than 350 offices and laboratories in more than 70 countries across the globe.
+KBS has collaboration with Applus+ Laboratory, Spain (Notify Body No. 0370) to provide CE marking and training services in India/Abroad.
+Applus+ is one of the world's leading testing, inspection and certification companies which have more than 20,000 employeesaround the world.
+Applus+operates a network of more than 350 offices and laboratories in more than 70 countries across the globe.

-KBScan help you gain easier access into the European market by ensuring your product meets all the CE mark requirements.
-If you manufacture or import products which fall into the scope of one or more of the New Approach Directives you will then need professional guidance on how to meet all the essential requirements of these directives.
-KBS has the capabilities and expertise for professional guidance -
+KBS can assist you togain easier access into the European market by ensuring your product meets all the CE mark requirements.
+If you manufacture or import products which fallsunder the scope of one or more of the New Approach Directives then you will need professional guidance on how to meet all the essential requirements of these directives.
+KBS has the capabilities and technical expertise for professional guidance -